filviu/blog/content/posts/2010/2010-01-06-installing-debian-using-only-ssh.md

   - temp_on

 ---
 I have a headless machine at home that I plan to use as a backup and development server.
-Even though I&#8217;m a Skackware guy I chose to install Debian on it.
-Of course I could have hooked a monitor and keyboard to it but for the sake of exercise I wanted to see if it&#8217;s possible to install debian using ssh from the very beginning.
+Even though I'm a Skackware guy I chose to install Debian on it.
+Of course I could have hooked a monitor and keyboard to it but for the sake of exercise I wanted to see if it's possible to install debian using ssh from the very beginning.

-The short answer: **it&#8217;s possible &#8230; maybe**.
+The short answer: **it's possible &#8230; maybe**.
 Your headless machine should already be set to boot of cd if one is present, otherwise it will not work.

 Here are the steps needed to start you off: